-The female body is amazing.
-Every month, a natural rise and fall of different hormones are cleverly orchestrated to prime the womb for pregnancy.
-It's remarkable, wonderful, and let’s be honest, usually highly inconvenient too.
+Periods can be a pain.
 Cramps, mood swings and the hassle of dealing with round-the-clock bleeding can make daily life hard … and exercising even harder.

 The hormonal shifts women navigate each month can present a real challenge when it comes to maintaining consistent training habits.
-Research shows that about 75 percent of athletes experience negative side effects during their cycle – everything from cramps and back pain to headaches and bloating.
-Another study has shown fluctuations in strength, metabolism, inflammation, body temperature and injury risks as a result of hormonal changes throughout the cycle.
+Research shows that about 75 percent of athletes experience negative side effects such as cramps, back pain, headaches and bloating during their cycle.
+Another study has shown fluctuations in strength, metabolism, inflammation, body temperature and risk of injury as a result of hormonal changes.

-While the specific impact is different for everyone, regardless of whether you’re an athlete or a more casual exerciser, training throughout your cycle isn’t always easy.
-The more you understand the phases of your cycle, the more easily you can adapt your training to suit your body and your mind.
+While the specific impact is different for everyone, training throughout your cycle isn’t always easy.
+The more you understand the phases of your cycle, the more easily you can adapt exercise to suit your body and your mind.

-Your menstrual cycle starts on the first day of your period and ends when your next period begins.
+As most women will know, your menstrual cycle starts on the first day of your period and ends when your next period begins.
 Usually, this is 28 days, but it can vary.
-Within your cycle, there are three phases: the follicular phase, ovulation and the luteal phase.
+Within your cycle, there are three phases:

 The follicular phase

 This is the time between the first day of your period and ovulation.